This is an easy recipe for fruity no bake energy bars. With a quick preparation and a few ingredients, they are the perfect snack to keep on hand.

-What I love about these fruity energy bars?
+Why we love these homemade energy bars?

 - Easy & fast preparation – if you are looking for a quick no bake energy bars recipe, this one is a great one to start with

-- Vegan & gluten free
+- Vegan & gluten-free

 - Simple ingredients